 MyState's NIM remains above its regional peer group and margin management continues to be a key focus for the business.
-Deposits grew strongly through all channels, including for MyState's 'eSaver' product, launched earlier in 2017.
+Deposits grew strongly through all channels, including MyState 'eSaver' product, launched earlier in 2017.
 Customer deposits grew to nearly \$3 billion, up 10% from \$2.7 billion a year ago.